 The severe-looking man in his short-sleeve shirt and tie, his old fashioned briefcase on his lap, looked me in the eye.

 “We are insurance men.
-And we are angry.”
+And we are very angry.”

 We couldn’t stay in Delhi.
-The days of absolute Indian heat had really set in.
-Sitting on the city like a weary hippopotamus, crushing everyone below, in the tight streets, gasping for air, desperately for relief.
+The days of absolute Indian heat had really set in, sitting on the city like a heavy animal crushing everyone below in the tight streets, gasping for air, desperately for relief.

 Mr Ramesh did not know anything about India outside of his city.
 But he could not admit this.
 He talked, in highly suspicious terms, of the dry deserts to the north.

 “You will find camels.
 And not normal camels.
 Different camels.
 And no people.
 People do not survive the heat up there.”